BlueQuartzSoftware/simplnx/ITKImageProcessing/docs/Disabled/ITKGradientAnisotropicDiffusionImage.md

-# ITK::Gradient Anisotropic Diffusion Image Filter (KW)
+# ITK::Gradient Anisotropic Diffusion Image Filter

+This filter directly wraps an ITK filter of the same name.

 ## Group (Subgroup) ##